LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/launch-checklist.rst

 Setting Up Your Project Repository
 ----------------------------------

-In `Canvas <learn.launchcode.org>`__, Graded Assignment #5: Launch Checklist Form contains a GitHub Classroom assignment invitation link.
-Refer back to the GitHub Classroom instructions from Graded Assignment #0: Hello World for submission instructions.
+In `Canvas <https://learn.launchcode.org/>`__, **Graded Assignment #5: Launch Checklist Form** contains a GitHub Classroom assignment invitation link.
+Refer back to the GitHub Classroom instructions from **Graded Assignment #0: Hello World** for submission instructions.

 To get started, navigate to the directory with your copy of the starter code.
 Open ``index.html`` with Firefox to verify that your starter code is working.